Jump to Section:

 • Profitability

-Open rates and click-through rates are useful indicators, commercial outcomes are what matter most.
+Open rates and click-throughs are useful.
+Commercial outcomes are what actually matter.

 What Separates Good CRM Professionals From Great Ones?